CSCfi/beacon-python/docs/instructions.rst

           and use your own database by:

-          * creating a view that matches the DB schema for the beacon python server see: :ref:`database` for information on the databse schema and queries;
+          * creating a view that matches the DB schema for the beacon python server see: :ref:`database` for information on the database schema and queries;
           * migrate your database to the match :ref:`database` schema and queries;
           * keep your own database, but modify the queries in :meth:`beacon_api.utils.data_query`.